 Once coding conventions are standardized, the consolidation workflow follows a predictable sequence:

-3. Extract key fields into a standardized structure.
-This is the step where the consolidation workflow either scales or stalls.
-A ten-facility operator receiving 300 to 500 vendor invoices per week from dozens of different vendors — each with a different invoice layout — needs to extract the same core fields from every document: vendor name, invoice number, invoice date, due date, line item descriptions, quantities, unit costs, totals, and the facility the invoice belongs to.
-Manually keying this data across hundreds of documents each week is where AP teams lose hours and introduce errors.
+2. Extract key fields into a standardized structure.
+This is where the consolidation workflow either scales or stalls.
+A ten-facility operator receiving 300 to 500 vendor invoices per week from dozens of different vendors needs the same core fields from every document: vendor name, invoice number, invoice date, due date, line item descriptions, quantities, unit costs, totals, and the facility the invoice belongs to.

 Where Structured Data Extraction Delivers the Most Direct ROI

-The critical bottleneck in this workflow is step three.
+The critical bottleneck is extraction.
 Collecting invoices and routing approvals are process problems solved by discipline and clear rules.
-But converting a stack of 400 invoices from 50 different vendors — across different formats, layouts, and naming conventions — into a clean, structured dataset is a volume problem that manual processing cannot solve efficiently past a certain scale.
+But converting a stack of 400 invoices from 50 different vendors into a clean, structured dataset is a volume problem that manual processing cannot solve efficiently past a certain scale.

 This is where extraction automation fits.
 Rather than replacing your AP team or your accounting system, structured data extraction serves as the conversion layer between raw vendor documents and your existing workflows.
 You feed in the invoices; you get back a structured file with every field mapped and ready for coding.